EgorOrachyov/Articles/README.md

 # Articles Storage

-This repository contains personal text works: university course notes, bachelor thesis, reports, articles, some documentation and etc. All of this data is supposed to be used for personal usage usage only.
+This repository contains personal text works: university course notes, bachelor thesis, reports, articles, some documentation and etc. All of this data is supposed to be used for personal usage only.

 ## Also